-ACQUISITION A EXPRESSION OF INTEREST FOR THE ND INDUSTRIAL EUROHPC FEI 2023; PROCUREMENT 2024) Expected EuroHPC JU contribution per project The EuroHPC JU estimates that an EU contribution of up to EUR 12.2 million towards an industrial HPC would allow for the acquisition of one EuroHPC JU industrial supercomputers.
+SPECIFIC CONDITIONS: CALL FOR EXPRESSION OF INTEREST FOR THE ACQUISITION AND INDUSTRIAL EUROHPC SUPERCOMPUTERS (CFEI 2023; PROCUREMENT 2024) Expected EuroHPC JU contribution per project The EuroHPC JU estimates that an EU contribution of up to EUR 12.2 million towards an industrial HPC would allow for the acquisition of one EuroHPC JU industrial supercomputers.
 Industry would contribute 65% of the procurement which is the equivalent of approximately EUR 22.8 million Indicative budget The total indicative budget for one EuroHPC JU industrial supercomputers is up to EUR 35 million.
-Type of Action Call for expression of interest Eligibility conditions The eligibility conditions are those established in the EuroHPC JU Council Regulation (EU) 2021/1173, and in particular Article 13 of this Regulation.
+Type of Action Eligibility conditions Call for expression of interest The eligibility conditions are those established in the EuroHPC JU Council Regulation (EU) 2021/1173, and in particular Article 13 of this Regulation.
 In order to achieve the expected outcomes, and safeguard the Union's strategic assets, interests, autonomy, or security, participation is limited to legal entities established in Member States and in the following Associated Countries to Horizon Europe: Iceland, Norway.
 Proposals including entities established in countries outside this scope specified in the topic/call/action will be ineligible.